NixOS: For developers

 and reusability is impressive, the information overload when dealing with

-leads to a steep learning curve for newcomers.
+nixpkgs leads to a steep learning curve for newcomers.

-I was of course expecting a learning curve when diving head first into NixOS
+I was of course expecting a learning curve when diving head first into NixOS,

 but I must admit there were several times when I questioned my decision to